 - Cascade the work from one process to another

-Also known as expediting, follow-up is the final step that finds faults or defects, bottlenecks and loopholes in the entire production process.
-In this step, the team measures the actual performance from start till the end and then compares it with the expected one.
+Also known as expediting, follow-up is the final step that finds faults or defects, bottlenecks, and loopholes in the entire production process.
+In this step, the team measures the actual performance from start till the end and then compares it with the expected performance.

-Expediters or stock chasers are responsible for performing follow-up process.
-It is quite obvious that any of the processes may undergo break-downs or machine failure.
+Expediters or stock chasers are responsible for performing the follow-up process.
+It is quite obvious that any of the processes may undergo breakdowns or machine failure.
 Follow-up promotes smooth production by eliminating these defects.

 How can OptiProERP help manufacturers with Production Planning and Control?

-Plant floor workers can update the status of their tasks, managers can create issue change orders, check schedules, capacity, and manage BoMs with real-time dashboards.
+Plant floor workers can update the status of their tasks, and managers can issue change orders, check schedules, check capacity, and manage BOMs with real-time dashboards.
 Work on the go with OptiProERP.